Paul Hornung won the Heisman Trophy with Notre Dame.

 The Durham Bulls will welcome Paul Hornung, the Pro Football Hall of Fame halfback from the Green Bay Packers, to throw out the ceremonial first pitch on Friday, June 30th before the Bulls game against the Norfolk Tides.

-Packers had quality players at almost every position during the “dynasty years” of the 1960s, many insist that Paul Hornung, the team’s bonus draft pick in 1957, was the most important contributor to the Packers’ successes.
-Green Bay
+“Even though the Green Bay Packers had quality players at almost every position during the “dynasty years” of the 1960s, many insist that Paul Hornung, the team’s bonus draft pick in 1957, was the most important contributor to the Packers’ successes.

 Said to have a “nose for the end zone,” Hornung scored 760 points in nine seasons on 62 touchdowns, 190 PATs and 66 field goals.
 As his record clearly shows, Paul did more than just score points.
 He gained 3,711 yards rushing and 1,480 yards on pass receptions.